FlowCrypt/flowcrypt-ios/README.md

 ### Run UI Tests

+To run UI tests, you will need a FlowCryptUITests/test-ci-secrets.json file.
+For this, please reach out to tom@flowcrypt.com to get an NDA signed, and the file will be shared with you.
+On SemaphoreCI the file is loaded as a secret.
+If you need to update this file on CI, communicate with Tom to get help.
+After the update, please email it encrypted to other iOS team members.

 Follow steps in installation above, and then:
  - from terminal:
     - `make ui_tests` - for all ui tests